 However, if you’re not a yogi, or taking a class just isn’t in the cards during an especially stressful day, follow Dr. Lipman’s advice and simply focus on deepening your breath.
 For best results, Lipman recommends “inhaling to the count of four, holding the breath in for another count of four, and then exhaling to the same count of four,” repeating as necessary.
 Our favorite part of this expert tip?
 You can do it anywhere—at the office, on a plane, before a date—no one will know, and you will instantly feel more relaxed.

 On days that aren’t as busy or if you happen to have an extra 30 minutes, Dr. Lipman also recommends getting outside for a walk or taking a hot bath.
-Walks are great because you are literally removing yourself from a stressful space or environment, breathing fresh air (which has been proven to improve mood), and getting into nature, which Lipman cites as instantly calming.
+Walks are great because you are literally removing yourself from a stressful space or environment, breathing fresh air, and getting into nature, which Lipman cites as instantly calming.

 A hot bath with the addition of calming essential oils, like Young Living's Lavender Essential Oil ($31), is also a great option for settling nerves.
 Mineral magnesium (which can be found in Epsom salts) is an awesome tension tamer, while the water’s warmth will naturally relax muscles and calm a tense body.